 At the dean's discretion, equivalent graduate courses or experience in the field can be substituted for some RTP courses.
 One is required to consult with the dean before taking a course with the intention of using it as a substitute for an RTP course.

 Kollel

-- 2 courses of Machshevet Yisrael (JTH) can be substituted for 1 semester of Kollel Talmud courses and Kollel - Gruss Kollel -Approved years of study at the Israel Kollel have to be consistent) can take place of years of residency in NY
+Gruss Kollel - Approved years of study at the Israel Kollel (have to be consistent) may take the place of years of residency in NY